mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 rules but even they have run into trouble penetrating the monolithic Dingtraian culture.
-Sharurshid maintains an ominous presence in Dingtra and may well be propping up a ‘shadow monopoly’ in which the megacorporation and its shell companies hold all the cards.
+Sharurshid maintains an ominous presence in Dingtra and may well be propping up a 'shadow monopoly' in which the megacorporation and its shell companies hold all the cards.
 Imperial inspectors sent to investigate

-the situation have all too frequently ‘run afoul of the law’ and subsequently found themselves serving time in a gulag.
+the situation have all too frequently 'run afoul of the law' and subsequently found themselves serving time in a gulag.
 The Imperium is attempting to resolve the problem without making too heavy a play.
-The age of orbital bombardment and planetary ‘cleansings’ has long passed and officials hope to find a diplomatic solution.
+The age of orbital bombardment and planetary 'cleansings' has long passed and officials hope to find a diplomatic solution.
 Recently they have begun to make inroads with some of the less-populated worlds of the subsector, specifically those which have less